-dishonesty or carelessness leading to the loss of thousands of dollars.
+Te've all heard the stories of employee dishonesty or carelessness leading to the loss of thousands of dollars.
 Some of us have even experienced it first hand.
 There are some precautions you can take to prevent this type of loss.
 Good internal controls are essential to the protection of your business assets including cash, inventory, fixed assets and supplies.

 Cash is the asset most vulnerable to employee theft.
 Therefore internal controls start with safeguarding cash.
 Simple and effective internal controls include separation of duties among those who handle receipts and record accounts receivable.

-Have one person open the mail and record checks received, and another post the receipts on your books.
-A third person should reconcile the checking account.
+Have one person open the mail and record checks received, and another post the receipts A third person should on your books. reconcile the checking account.
 If you receive cash, have only one person operate the cash register and have a second person count the receipts after each shift.
-The more you separate these duties, the higher your chances of one employee detecting errors or improprieties made by another.
-While two employees conceivably might collude, the chance of three or more employees colluding is more remote.
-Further, good internal controls help employees to catch their own errors in the normal course of performing their duties.
+The more you separate these duties, the higher your chances employee detecting errors of one improprieties made by another.
+While two employees conceivably might collude, the chance of three or more employees colluding Further, good internal is more remote. controls help employees to catch their own errors in the normal course of performing their duties.

 If your company is so small that you cannot separate some of these tasks, keep a closer eye on these activities yourself.
 For example, sign all checks yourself and make sure you receive the bank statement each month before it is opened.
 Scan the check copies returned with your bank statement to assure they weren't altered or forged.
 Insist that bank statements are reconciled to your books immediately and any discrepancies are followed up.